Brietoe/Sentinel/README.md

 ### Note:
 I got married this week and am handling this submission while on travel.
 In process of porting design details from hardwritten paper notes to Github.
 Should complete by end of day.
+I get home tomorrow night (Oct 30th) and will have a functional NodeJS demo available for Oct 31st.

 ##	Requirements
 * NodeJS (Tested with v17.0.1)